-Progressive Web Apps (PWA) are the next big this in the app based ecosystem across platforms.
+Progressive Web Apps (PWA) are the next big thing in the app-based ecosystem across platforms.
 Various companies are pushing hard on their platforms to add support for Progressive Web Apps.
-This includes Windows 10, Android as well as iOS.
+This includes Windows 11/10, Android as well as iOS.
 Microsoft Edge browser based on Chromium also supports progressive Web Apps.
 In this article, we will be learning to install PWA in a very simple way.

 - Using an automatic prompt.